(formerly Dayton Power & Light)

 In Ohio, residential customers pay for both the cost to deliver their electricity as well as for the amount of electricity supply that they use.

-PUCO requires Dayton Power & Light to provide electricity supply at a default rate to customers in their service territory who don't shop for a retail supplier.
-Implementing the PTC default rates is overseen by PUCO as these repesent generation supply costs that are passed directly through DP&L onto consumers without mark up.
+PUCO requires AES Ohio to provide electricity supply at a default rate to its customers who don't shop for a retail supplier.
+AES Ohio's PTC supply rate represents the generation supply costs that are passed without mark up directly through the utility onto their customers.
+Consequently, the PTC default rate is overseen by PUCO.

 Price to Compare (PTC)

-The PTC default rate represents the actual price the utility pays for the electricity.
-It includes not only the price to generate the electricity but also the cost to transmit it from power stations over high tension power lines to Dayton Power & Light's local electrical switch yards.
-From there, the electricity is distributed throughout the DP&L local electrical grid for delivery to homes.
+The PTC default rate not only includes the price to generate the electricity but also the cost to transmit it from power stations over high tension power lines to AES Ohio's local electrical switch yards.
+From there, the electricity is distributed throughout the AES Ohio local electrical grid for delivery to homes.

 Each utilitly's PTC rates are determined during periodic auctions for set periods of the year.
 Consequently, PTC rates will only last for a few months.
 That means these electricity rates can vary seasonally; low some months, higher the next.